cis-ds/course-site/content/notes/cross-validation.markdown

 ## #   .resid <dbl>
 ```

-To compute the MSE for each heldout observation (i.e. estimate the test MSE for each of the `\(n\)` observations), we use the `map()` function from the `purrr` package to estimate the model for each training test, then calculate the MSE for each observation in each validation set:
+To compute the MSE for each heldout observation (i.e. estimate the test MSE for each of the $n$ observations), we use the `map()` function from the `purrr` package to estimate the model for each training test, then calculate the MSE for each observation in each validation set:

 ```r